vietvu2001/SparseDiffusion/README.md

 # Results

 Our paper provides evidence that under computational bottlenecks, the samples provided by polytime algorithms will be different from that of the target distribution.
-In addition to the histogram provided in the main text of our paper, we have made two new histograms, where `histogram_1.pdf` corresponds to `model_4173183967.pth` and `histogram_2.pdf` corresponds to `model_564395852.pth`.
+In addition to the histogram provided in the main text of our paper (see Section 6 of paper), we have made two new histograms, where `histogram_1.pdf` corresponds to `model_4173183967.pth` and `histogram_2.pdf` corresponds to `model_564395852.pth`.
 These histograms are provided in the `images` folder.